Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-04-06

 Yoast SEO Premium 16.1 is out today!
 It features several fixes that make the plugin chug along nicely.
 Happy updating!
-Read more about what’s new in Yoast SEO Premium 16.1 in [https://yoa.st/release-16-1](our release post)!
+Read more about what’s new in Yoast SEO Premium 16.1 in [our release post](https://yoa.st/release-16-1)!

 #### Bugfixes